Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Kxq543wzKcY.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Are we ever going to see a new enemy type?
 https://www.youtube.com/watch?v=Kxq543wzKcY
-This question was possibly duplicated with a more recent answer: [March 2nd, 2021 Livestream Q&A: Any new Animals?](./yt-c5EEG5MrTF0.md) [https://www.youtube.com/watch?v=c5EEG5MrTF0](https://www.youtube.com/watch?v=c5EEG5MrTF0)
+This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: Giant Crab? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=779&end=790](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=779&end=790)

 ### Topics